elendil-software/ASCOM.Alpaca.Client/README.md

 # ASCOM Alpaca Client Toolkit

+## NOTICE: This project is no longer being maintained. :warning:

 **This project isn't maintainded anymore**

 This library provides methods that simplify the integration of [ASCOM Alpaca](https://ascom-standards.org/Developer/Alpaca.htm) in .NET Core / .NET Standard Software

-**Important**
-This project is under development and should not be use in production.

-Any improvement suggestion, new ideas, ... will be appreciated

 ## Documentation